alejandroclavera/Project1-Distributed-Computing/README.md

 java -jar <name-of-jar> <port>
 ```

-If are you using a IDE like intellij can build the project from maven windows -> Lifecycle -> install
+If are you using a IDE like intellij can build the project from maven tool windows -> Lifecycle -> install

 Another way to run the node, is if you're using IDE you can execute the node directly from the class NodeStarter.